-4.7 The information in the tables above show, if overpayments are recovered in full, City of Lincoln would benefit from a maximum additional income in subsidy of £473,119.
+4.7 The information in the tables above show, if overpayments are recovered in full, each authority would benefit from a maximum additional income in subsidy - City of Lincoln by £473,119 and North Kesteven by £209,925 - this is total additional subsidy of £683,044 to the shared service.

-5. Current roles and responsibilities
+5. Current Roles and Responsibilities